 4. Not every flight is going to be offered through a partner

-This is really important to know especially for beginner travel hackers.
+This is really important to know especially for beginners.
 Using airline alliances can feel like magic sometimes but there isn’t a magic wand that will make every Delta flight available for less through Virgin Atlantic or every United flight available through Air Canada.
 What flights are available to book through partner airlines depends on routes, schedules, operations, availability, departures, and destinations.
 The simplest way to know what routes are operated by a partner airline is to check your desired departure and destination through a paid service like point.me or to do a free quick cross-referenced search on the partner.
 For example, if I find a United flight that I want to take to Peru, I can do a quick cross-referenced search on their partner airline that operates out of South America (Avianca) and see if they have cheaper redemptions.
 If Avianca does, then I’ll book that flight through them!

 If you want to see airline routes, I really enjoy using flightconnections.com or flightsfrom.com.
 These free tools can help simplify your search!
 You can see all of Avianca’s current routes and destinations on flightconnections.com here.